 How much homework should my child get?

-The decision on whether to set homework at all – and if so how much – falls to individual Head teachers.
+The decision on whether to set homework at all – and if so how much – falls to individual Headteachers.
 At Holly Park, we understand that parents value homework, but we also want children to relax and play at home – they work very hard during the day!
-Lots of current research has shown that homework does not necessarily add much value to the learning process in terms of academic attainment.
+We feel that our homework is reasonable, manageable, age appropriate and supports long term learning.

 The most important skills to work on are reading and times tables, and no child can ever read too much!